ieb/N2KNMEA0183Wifi/README.md

 # Developing

 Project uses PlatformIO.
-WebUI is in  ui/einkweb with build files added to data/ to be built into a flash image using ./buidui.sh
+WebUI is in  ui/v2.
+This can be developed locally using node http-server in ui/vi/src or by updating the flash drive of a device running the firmare over http, using ui/v2/build.sh

 ## PIO commands